Why I design.

 At the heart of good design — unlike any other fields — is taste.
-Taste is a dirty word because it is something you cannot teach but can only develop yourself.
+Taste is an avoided term in business because people fear it cannot be teached but only developed internally through years of sensitive practice.
+That is true.
 As such, it can’t be quantified as easily or understood by non-designers.
 It frightens and confounds, but it shouldn’t be ignored or feared.
 Data can never replace taste for the same reasons that logic cannot replace emotion: they exist together pushing and pulling into a final vision.

 Taste is comprised of “aha” moments and strong opinions.
 It’s where gut and risk take the forefront.
 As a designer, I rely on my taste in moments of strength and rely on my training and experience in moments of weakness.

 And so I continued to travel, proselytize, write, engage, question, and create to help make design better.
 I’ve been fortunate enough to work with amazing people and have launched dozens of projects ranging the gamut across print, media, digital, software, packaging, music, consumer goods, photography, branding, and interfaces.
 In the past four years, I’ve worked on with over fifty different companies.
 My generalist background and exposure to many different disciplines and businesses in design and technology make me keenly aware of the connections in how design can have an impact at the organizational and business level — and most importantly bringing delight and joy to the people that use my designs.